MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-E-General-Contracting-Requirements/part-28-Bonds-Insurance/subpart-28.2-Sureties-Other-Security-Bonds/section-28.204-3.md

 (2) If used as an alternative to corporate or individual sureties as security for a performance or payment bond, the offeror/contractor may submit an ILC with an initial expiration date estimated to cover the entire period for which financial security is required or an ILC with an initial expiration date that is a minimum period of one year from the date of issuance.
 The ILC shall provide that, unless the issuer provides the beneficiary written notice of non-renewal at least 60 days in advance of the current expiration date, the ILC is automatically extended without amendment for one year from the expiration date, or any future expiration date, until the period of required coverage is completed and the contracting officer provides the financial institution with a written statement waiving the right to payment.
 The period of required coverage shall be:

-(i) For contracts subject to the Bonds statute, the later of -
+(i) For contracts subject to the Bonds statute, the later of—

 (A) One year following the expected date of final payment;